You can seek help for compulsive sexual behavior in several ways. To begin, you may:

-- Have your behaviors caused legal, relationship or employment problems, or significant distress in your day-to-day life?
+- Have your behaviors caused legal, relationship or employment problems, or significant distress in your daily life?

-- Does your behavior feel like it's getting more extreme or more out of control?
+- Does your behavior feel like it's getting more extreme or out of control?

 - Have you ever caused or been the victim of physical, emotional, psychological or sexual abuse?

-- Has your behavior hurt you or others in the past, and are you afraid it may hurt you or others in the future?
+- Has your behavior hurt you or others in the past?
+Are you afraid it may hurt you or others in the future?